Madison Health and Rehab

 -$491.7K

 Payroll costs Info The portion of the home's budget spent on staff, including nurses, caregivers, and other employees who support care and operations.
-Rank #103 / 185Payroll — State benchmarkedThis home is ranked 103rd out of 185 homes in Georgia.
+Rank #103 / 185Payroll — State benchmarkedThis home is ranked 103rd out of 185 homes in Georgia for payroll.
 Shows total annual staff payroll benchmarked to the Georgia average.
 Higher payroll investment relative to peers often signals better staffing and less reliance on cheaper contract labor.Click the rank badge to see the full State ranking.Click here to see the full State ranking.

 $4.9M